skills/connect-the-dots/README.md

 1. Above these instructions, right-click **Use this template** and open the link in a new tab.
    ![Use this template](https://user-images.githubusercontent.com/1221423/169618716-fb17528d-f332-4fc5-a11a-eaa23562665e.png)
 2. In the new tab, follow the prompts to create a new repository.
-   - For owner, choose your personal account or an organization to host the repository.
+   - Choose your personal account or an organization to host the repository.
-   - We recommend creating a public repository—private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+   - We recommend creating a public repository.
+Private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    ![Create a new repository](https://user-images.githubusercontent.com/1221423/169618722-406dc508-add4-4074-83f0-c7a7ad87f6f3.png)
 3. After your new repository is created, wait about 20 seconds, then refresh the page.
 Follow the step-by-step instructions in the new repository's README.